Mortimer C. Earl: Early life and education

 In 1882, Earl was elected to the New York State Assembly as a Democrat, representing the Kings County 12th District.

 He served in the Assembly in 1883, 1884, 1885, and 1891.
 While in the Assembly, he introduced a bill that exempted Civil War veterans from the civil service examination, which was modified to give them preference and was embodied in the New York State Constitution.
 He was also the father of a bill that governed the canning and labeling of food in the state, and another that restricted labor hours on railroads.
 The latter was the first law of its kind enacted.

 In 1902, he became Chief Clerk of the Adams Street Police Court, but he lost the position four years later when Republicans took control of the court.
 He then passed a civil service examination and was appointed assistant clerk under Judge Brenner.

 He retired from the position in 1916 due to poor health.

+Personal life

 For many years, Earl was an active member of the James Methodist Episcopal Church.
 After he moved to Sunnyside Avenue, he joined the East New York Reformed Church.
 He was a member of the Grand Army of the Republic and the Royal Arcanum.

 In 1864, he married Clarrisa C. Palmer of New Concord.
 They had two daughters, Lucy A. and E. Augusta.

+Death

 Earl died at home on October 15, 1917.
 He was buried in Mountain View Cemetery in New Concord.